hideyukiinada/od/README.md

 Also you may feel like you want to just hire someone else to delegate this laborial task of annotating images, but I recommend at least you go through some yourself to come up with a guideline before you ask someone else to do it.

 In my case, criteria I had to establish a guideline for my own are:
-* Handling of images where a dog is partially seen
+* Handling of images in which a dog is only partially seen
 * Handling of images in which a dog is blocked by another dog or another object
 * Handling of hair